leiz86/lmzhang.github.io/README.md

-# Chen Cecilia Liu's personal website
+# Lei M. Zhang's's personal website

 This webpage is based on [Grant McDermot website](https://github.com/grantmcdermott/grantmcdermott.github.io), which, in turn, is based on Minimal Mistakes theme.